Sachinart/alexa-rank-checker/README.md

 Just install the script anywhere.
 Enter the websites separated by commas and click on Submit.

 # Features
-Data Export
+* Data Export in Excel, CSV and PDF format
 <br>
-Faster Than Alexa
+* Faster Than Alexa
 <br>
-Bulk Ranking Checker
+* Bulk Websites Ranking Checker
 <br>
-Ultimate Design
+* Ultimate Responsive Design
 <br>

 <br>